-Nadkarni and Hofmann (2012) consider the motives for using Facebook as two social needs: the need for belonging and the need for self-presentation.
-The need to belong denotes the intrinsic drive to affiliate with others and gain social acceptance and the need for self-presentation to the constant process of impression management.
-The motives for using Instagram are expressed as self-expression and social interaction, making it easier for individuals to present authentic and ideal selves.
+Nadkarni and Hofmann (2012) consider the motives for using Facebook as being rooted in two social needs: the need for belonging and the need for self-presentation.
+The need to belong denotes the intrinsic drive to associate with others and gain social acceptance, while the need for self-presentation refers to the constant process of impression management.
+The motives for using Instagram are self-expression and social interaction, making it easier for individuals to present authentic and ideal selves.
 Snapchat is used to communicate with the immediate environment regarding its structure (Kircaburun, Demetrovics & Tosuntaş, 2019).
 According to Asghar et al. (2021), the rapid evolution of social media networks like Facebook, Twitter, and YouTube has allowed users to communicate information by interacting with the community.
-However, there is a dark aspect to these social networks, as there is always a possibility that users exploit their status updates, images, text, and public profiles to express themselves.
+However, there is a dark aspect to these social networks, as there is always a possibility that users might misuse the power that mechanisms like status updates, images, text, and public profiles afford them in terms of expressing themselves.

 Geary, March, and Grieve (2021) advanced the Uses and Gratifications Theory as a conceptual framework for explaining dark triad activity on Facebook and other social network sites.
-This theory posits that individuals actively choose and use traditional media and that this choice is based on how the use of the media gratifies their needs.
+This theory posits that individuals actively choose and use traditional media and that this choice is based on how the use of media gratifies their needs.
 Uses and Gratifications Theory has also been applied to social media use, where social media users actively consume and create content to gratify their individual needs.
 Various gratifications are obtained from the use of social media.
 For example, people who use Facebook may gratify self-worth and integrity needs, information-seeking needs, and friendship and connection needs.
 Using Pinterest as a primarily visual medium may gratify entertainment and virtual exploration needs, and using YouTube may gratify needs for entertainment, interaction, information seeking, and escape.
 The use of social media may even generate new needs, such as promoting the need to stay constantly connected (e.g., the fear of missing out).
-Compared to Facebook, Twitter, Snapchat, YouTube, Google+, and WhatsApp, users of Instagram are more likely to use the platform to create and present a more popular self.
+Compared to Facebook, Twitter, Snapchat, YouTube, Google+, and WhatsApp, users of Instagram are more likely to use the platform to create and present themselves as more popular than in reality.
 Instagram seems strongly related to motives likely to underpin inauthenticity in self-presentation.
 The uses and gratifications framework would suggest that the features of Instagram allow these self-presentation needs to be met.

-According to Geary et al. (2021), individual differences play a crucial role in the Uses and Gratifications Theory because gratifications sought will vary depending on an individual's personality.
+According to Geary et al. (2021), individual differences play a crucial role in the Uses and Gratifications Theory because gratifications sought will vary depending on an individual’s personality.
 In line with this, there is evidence that gratifications around self-presentation on Facebook arise from individual differences in grandiose and vulnerable narcissism.
 Grandiose narcissism is characterized by overconfidence and exhibitionism.
-It is posited to be driven by self-enhancement strategies, where one may employ extreme displays of charisma, boldness, and extraversion to fulfill their needs for attention and admiration from others.
+It is posited to be driven by self-enhancement strategies, where one may employ extreme displays of charisma, boldness, and extroversion to fulfill their needs for attention and admiration from others.
 Vulnerable narcissism is described as a more subordinate and defensive form of narcissism, where grandiosity is motivated by feelings of inadequacy, negative affect, and incompetence.
 Authentic self-presentation on Facebook is associated with higher levels of grandiose narcissism, with individuals high in vulnerable narcissism (combined with low self-esteem) less likely to present themselves authentically online.
-As vulnerable narcissism is more associated with stress through social rejection than grandiose narcissism, individuals high in vulnerable narcissism may guard their social media privacy by employing inauthentic self-presentation as a protective strategy.
-Further, individuals high on grandiose narcissism may engage in authentic self-presentation online as they believe their true self is to be admired.
+As vulnerable narcissism is more associated with stress related to fear of social rejection than grandiose narcissism, individuals high in vulnerable narcissism may guard their social media privacy by employing inauthentic self-presentation as a protective strategy.
+Further, individuals high in grandiose narcissism may engage in authentic self-presentation online as they believe their true self is to be admired.